UPDATE: Monday shooting deemed accidental, no charges expected - NewsBreak

 WAFF

 HUNTSVILLE, Ala.
 (WAFF) - First responders were on the scene of a shooting shortly before 6 p.m. on Friday.
 According to an official with the Huntsville Police Department the shooting took place in the North Meadow Hills area.
-The victim of the shooting drove to Wells Fargo on North Memorial Parkway from where he was shot on Ortega Circle to call police.
+The victim of the shooting drove to Wells Fargo on North Memorial Parkway where he called police.

 Man arrested for eluding police, drug charges